CVE-2025-59615: CWE-416 Use After Free in Qualcomm, Inc. Snapdragon

 Technical Analysis

 This vulnerability (CVE-2025-59615) involves a use-after-free condition (CWE-416) in Qualcomm Snapdragon devices.
-It occurs due to improper synchronization when invoking device input/output control operations related to mapping and unmapping persistent memory buffers, leading to memory corruption.
-The issue affects a range of Snapdragon chip versions explicitly listed.
-The CVSS 3.1 base score is 6.6, reflecting a medium severity with local attack vector, high attack complexity, low privileges required, user interaction needed, and impacts on confidentiality, integrity, and availability.
-There is no vendor advisory or patch information available, and no known exploits have been reported.
+It occurs due to improper synchronization when invoking device input/output control operations related to mapping and unmapping persistent memory buffers, resulting in memory corruption.
+The CVSS 3.1 base score is 6.6 (medium severity) with attack vector local, high attack complexity, low privileges required, user interaction required, scope changed, and impacts including low confidentiality, high integrity, and low availability.
+The affected products include a broad range of Qualcomm Snapdragon chipsets and wireless connectivity modules.
+There is no vendor advisory or patch information provided, and no known exploits in the wild have been reported.

 Potential Impact